-Voniè is a Mississippi native who received her BA in Dance Therapy from Naropa University in Boulder and her MA in Dance/Movement Therapy and Counseling from Antioch University New England in New Hampshire.
-She received American Dance Therapy Association’s 2014 Outstanding Achievement award for her work creating the Southern Chapter and was their 1st president.
-She is currently the president of the Rocky Mountain Chapter of the ADTA and active with the Multicultural Diversity Committee.
-She’s presented at mental health conferences on the local, state and national levels, community-based workshops and pop culture conventions.
+Voniè is a Board Certified Dance Movement Therapist, Licensed Professional Counselor, National Certified Counselor, Aquatic Therapy Rehab Institute Certified Aquatic Rehabilitation Specialist, and Approved Clinical Supervisor.
+She is a Mississippi native who received her BA in Dance Therapy from Naropa University in Boulder.
+She received her MA in Dance/Movement Therapy and Counseling from Antioch University New England in New Hampshire.
+She was American Dance Therapy Association’s 2014 Outstanding Achievement award recipient for her work creating the Southern Chapter and was their 1st president.
+She is currently the Vice President of the Rocky Mountain Chapter of the American Dance Therapy Association, the Western Region Member at Large, active with the Multicultural Diversity Committee and the Native American, Spirituality and Disability Awareness Affinity Groups.
+Voniè’s presented at mental health conferences on the local, state and national levels, community-based workshops and pop culture conventions.

-Voniè works with families, individuals and groups of all ages combining a variety of therapeutic techniques to meet the needs of her clients.
-In addition to her work with aquatic and traditional dance therapy her eclectic approach also includes DBT & CBT from a Rogerian perspective.
+Voniè works with families, individuals and groups of all ages combining a variety of therapeutic techniques to meet the specific needs of her clients.
+In addition to her work with aquatic and traditional dance therapy her eclectic approach also includes Dialectical Behavioral Therapy & Cognitive Behavioral Therapy from a Rogerian perspective.

 As a lifelong comic book reader and sci-fi fan, she advocates for geek culture as positive for mental health and draws from this experience to help clients on their journey.
 She feels therapy is not about fitting the client into her mold or approach, but rather finding tools to fit the client’s needs.

-Jennifer is a Southern California native who relocated to Colorado in 1995.
-Currently, Jennifer is in the clinical phase of her graduate studies in the Division of Counseling and Family Therapy at Regis University.
-She is excited to join Equilibrium based on her personal orientation of belief in accessibility, multiple treatment techniques and emphasis on a client centered approach.
-Jennifer’s previous experiences have provided her opportunity to work with a variety of backgrounds and she has a desire to work with high conflict couples.
+Jennifer is a Marriage and Family Therapist Candidate.
+She completed her MA in Marriage and Family Therapy from Regis University in December of 2021 and obtained her post-graduate Play Therapy based Certificate in Counseling Children and Adolescents from Regis University in December 2022.
+She is a Southern California native, who relocated to Colorado in 1995.
+She is excited to share her expertise and personal orientation of belief in accessibility, multiple treatment techniques and emphasis on a client centered approach.
+Jennifer’s previous experiences have provided her the opportunity to work with a variety of backgrounds and she has a desire to work with high conflict couples.

-Even though Jennifer deems relationships affect us, she does not feel they necessarily define us.
-She believes people carry the strength within them to determine and implement the changes they want to create.
+Even though Jennifer notes relationships affect us, she does not feel they necessarily define us.
+She believes people carry the strength within themselves to determine and implement the changes they want to create.
 Jennifer strives to establish an environment where clients can access their strengths and resources to face challenges and work toward transforming familiar patterns which are no longer useful.

 Jennifer is a lifelong sci-fi, fantasy and Stephen King fan who enjoys music, photography and traveling.
 She also advocates geek culture as positive for mental health.